isomerpages/moe-tampinespri/_curriculum/Infocomm and Technology (ICT).md

 #### **Maker Space**

-Maker Space develops in students a growth mindset (learning and creating something out of nothing; exploration of own interest), craftsmanship (making), open sharing (sharing) and mutual respect.
+Maker Space develops in students a growth mindset (learning and creating something out of nothing; exploration of own interest), craftsmanship (making), open sharing (sharing) and mutual&nbsp;respect.